tedivm/puppet-psad/README.md

 ## Usage

-All interaction with the ntp module can do be done through the main psad class.
+All interaction with the psad module can do be done through the main psad class.
-This means you can simply toggle the configs in `psad` to have full functionality of the module.

-## #How do I set up the firewall for PSAD?
+### How do I set up the firewall for PSAD?

 PSAD inserts logging rules into the system firewall and then keeps track of what machines are hitting that logging point to build it's database of threats.